Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 All right.
 The tool has finished running the 500 requests.
 We see that the mean time per requests was a 155 milliseconds.
 While this is not a super huge number, it's definitely more than what we'd expect for such a simple website.
 It seems that something is going on with the web server and we need to investigate further.
 Let's connect to the web server and check out what's going on.
 We'll start by looking at the output of **top** and see if there's anything suspicious there.
 We see that there's a bunch of ffmpeg processes running, which are basically using all the available CPU.
 See those load numbers?
 Thirty is definitely not normal. _**Remember that the load average on Linux shows how much time the processor is busy at a given minute with one meaning it was busy for the whole minute**_.
 This computer has two processors.
 So any number above two means that it's overloaded.
 During each minute, there were more processes waiting for processor time than the processor had to give.

 This ffmpeg program is used for video transcoding which means converting files from one video format to another.
 This is a CPU intensive process and seems like the likely culprit for our server being overloaded.
 So what can we do?
-One thing we can try is to change the processes priorities so that the web server takes precedence.
-The process priorities in Linux are so that the lower the number, the higher the priority.
-Typical numbers go from 0 to 19.
-By default, processes start with a priority of zero.
+One thing we can try is to change the processes priorities so that the web server takes precedence. _**The process priorities in Linux are so that the lower the number, the higher the priority.
+Typical numbers go from 0 to 19**_. _By default, processes start with a priority of zero_.
 But we can change that using the **nice** and **renice** commands. _We use **nice** for starting a process with a different priority and **renice** for changing the priority of a process that's already running_.

 Okay.
 Let's exit **top** with queue and change the priorities.
 We want to run **renice** for all the ffmpeg processes that are running right now.
 We could do this one by one.
 But it would be manual, error-prone, and super boring.
 Instead, we can use a quick line of shell script to do this for us.